-For more information or help in diagnosing plum pox: Contact Patricia McManus, Department of Plant Pathology, University of Wisconsin-Madison, 1630 Linden Drive, Madison, WI 53706-1598, phone: (608) 265-2047, fax: (608) 263-2626, email: firstname.lastname@example.org, or contact your county Extension agent.
+For more information or help in diagnosing plum pox: Contact Leslie Holland [Department of Plant Pathology, University of Wisconsin-Madison, 1630 Linden Drive, Madison, WI 53706-1598, phone: (608) 265-2047, email: email@example.com], the UW-Madison PDDC, or your county Extension agent.

-© 1999 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

-An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.

-A complete inventory of University of Wisconsin Garden Facts is available at the University of Wisconsin-Extension Plant Disease Diagnostics Clinic website: http://pddc.wisc.edu.
+A complete inventory of UW Plant Disease Facts is available at the University of Wisconsin-Madison Plant Disease Diagnostics Clinic website: https://pddc.wisc.edu.